- Tips for treating outdoor and indoor cat fleas

 If your cat is not scratching, it’s possibly the early stage of a flea infestation and can be challenging to identify.
 In these cases, you can comb your cat to have a closer, more detailed view of their fur.
 Or, alternatively, visit your local vet for further assistance.
 This is especially tricky for new pet owners.
 But over the years, you will learn to distinguish between the different parasites.

-How to prevent cat fleas in your home
+How to get rid of fleas on cats in your home

 Considering how long these bloodsuckers can be present in your home, one flea control treatment is not enough.
 (Did you know that 1-5% of fleas will be found on your pet, the remaining 95% are present in your pet’s environment which is most-likely your home?
 It is for this reason that one flea control treatment may not be enough.)
 Stay persistent by treating your cat with a product that provides extended protection, and keep cleaning your house.
 After all, dealing with cat fleas can be a costly venture.
 If you want your pest control solution to be effective, you’d better keep at it.
 Depending on how bad the indoor cat fleas are, you might need to look at products that will treat your pet’s environment such as fumigating your house.
 But until then, here are three simple ways to prevent cat fleas in your home.